-All evaluation forms are included within the Document Library contained in RxPreceptor and are available on-line at www.acp.edu under Experiential Education.
+All evaluation forms are included in the APPE Manual and are available on-line at www.acp.edu under Experiential Education and in Rx Preceptor.

 - Student evaluation form-includes professionalism and competencies.

-- Preceptor completes

 - Presentation evaluation form

+- ☐ Preceptor completes (and others in audience as appropriate)

+- Project evaluation form (if applicable)

 - □ Preceptor completes (and others in audience as appropriate)

-- □ Project evaluation form (if applicable)

-- □ Preceptor completes (and others in audience as appropriate)

-- □ Site / Preceptor evaluation form
+- Site / Preceptor evaluation

-- Student completes
+- □ Student completes